 I gave my hula hoops a light coat of metallic spray paint before attaching the chicken wire and a lot of the paint scratched away while I was working.
 Overall I noticed that this metallic paint scratched very easily!
 It wasn’t a problem because I planned to use chalk paint over it but I wanted to point it out.

-Next, add two hooks to the ends of each shelf board so you can hook the shelves to the chicken wire shelf base later.
+Add two hooks to the ends of each shelf board so you can hook the shelves to the chicken wire sides.

 Make this beautiful DIY Lantern to brighten up your space or as a table decoration for a wedding or event.

 MORE HOME DECOR IDEAS: